-Students who complete the program (within maximum 8 years, but normally, 4 and a half years) can get the approval of graduation [Exh.2.21.Academic regulation].
+Students who complete the program (within maximum 8 years, but normally, 4 and a half years) can get the approval of graduation [Exh.2.19.Training regulation document].

 Students also have a right to pursue the second diploma in the same university.
-The application requires students finishing at least the first semester and a cumulative grade above 2.0/4 [Exh.2.21.Academic regulation].
+The application requires students finishing at least the first semester and a cumulative grade above 2.0/4 [Exh.2.19.Training regulation document].

-After graduation, students have opportunities to study abroad in different countries.
-They can apply for a scholarship thanks to the recommendation of CAF faculty members or by their own contact with foreigner professors who they have contacted during previous workshop participation.
+After graduation, students can have opportunities to study abroad in different countries.
+They can get scholarship thanks to the recommendation of CAF faculty members or by their own contact with foreigner professors who they have contacted during previous workshop participation.
+Some can apply for availably announced scholarship.
 With the advantage of learning in English, most of them are very good in English, and have therefore more chance to receive a scholarship.